rickstaa/stable-learning-control/docs/source/control/running.rst

 .. admonition:: You Should Know

     If you are using ZShell: ZShell interprets square brackets as special characters.
-MLC uses square brackets in a few ways for command-line arguments; make sure to escape them or try the solution recommended `here <http://kinopyo.com/en/blog/escape-square-bracket-by-default-in-zsh>`_ if you want to escape them by default.
+BLC uses square brackets in a few ways for command-line arguments; make sure to escape them or try the solution recommended `here <http://kinopyo.com/en/blog/escape-square-bracket-by-default-in-zsh>`_ if you want to escape them by default.